LucaBn/canegattostivali/README.md

 # Cane🐶Gatto🐱Stivali👢

 [CaneGattoStivali.it](https://www.canegattostivali.it) is a simple web game where you are given a clue and have to guess a word logically connected to it.
-Do it ten times to create your word-chain and, once you finish, enjoy the confetti explosion 🎉
+Do it ten times to complete the word-chain.

 ## Features